zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

    * - | ``applicationFee``
        | object
-     - Optional – Adding an Application Fee allows you to charge the merchant a small sum for the payment and transfer this to your own account.
-Set the ``applicationFee`` parameter as a small object with it’s own amount and description.
-The application fee amount must be at least about €1.00 less than the payment's ``amount`` parameter.
+     - Optional – Adding an :ref:`application fee <oauth/applicationfees>` allows you to charge the merchant a small sum for the payment and transfer this to your own account.

        .. list-table::
           :widths: auto